Improve Bank Loan Approval Rates: Getting good at the Revised CMA Format

 3. Strengthening of Credit Risk Assessment Methodologies

 The RBI has implemented measures to bolster credit risk assessment practices among banks.
 This includes mandating the use of more sophisticated credit scoring models and requiring more thorough due diligence on prospective borrowers.
-Businesses must be prepared to provide comprehensive information about their operations, financial performance, and management team.
+Businesses must be prepared to provide thorough information about their operations, financial performance, and management team.

 Actionable Strategies: